 Have you tried any of these in with your child?
 What are your favorite tools for promoting healthy eating in kids?

-3 – ARK’s Basic Bear Bottle Kit to Teach Straw Drinking – The honey bear allows you to control the flow of liquid into a child´s mouth and encourages children to learn how to drink through a straw.
+This bear bottle allows you to control the flow of liquid into a child´s mouth and encourages children to learn how to drink through a straw.
 It can also be used to transition from bottle-feeding to cup drinking.

-5 – Munchkin Food Feeder Mesh Bags – These are awesome for oral stimulation and exploration of tastes without having to worry so much about textures of foods.
+Munchkin Food Feeder Mesh Bags are awesome for oral stimulation and exploration of tastes without having to worry so much about textures of foods.
+These are great for kids who are exploring foods but may gag or choke with larger pieces, as the mesh only lets small amounts of the food through.

 Latest posts by Lauren Drobnjak (see all)